oyogo/oyogo.github.io/_posts/2021-06-08-gentle-introduction-to-r-shiny.md

 library(data.table)
 library(dplyr)

-stud_perf_melt <- fread("../data/student_performance_preprocessed_data.csv") #the data is stored inside the data folder in the app directory.
+stud_perf_melt <- fread("https://raw.githubusercontent.com/oyogo/data/main/student_performance_preprocessed_data.csv") #the data is stored inside the data folder in the app directory.
 The two dots mean the folder is two steps up

+# **Note: I have done some transformation on the data and uploaded it to my github that's why I am fetching it from there.**

 # Define UI for application
 ui <- fluidPage(